Skip to content

 The standard tax assessment process is as follows:

-• Valuation - The valuation process sees the assessor determine the property's value through approved methods.
-Cost, market sales, and income approaches are the most common methods.
+• Valuation - The valuation process involves the assessor determining the property's value using approved methods.
+The most common methods are cost, market sales, and income approaches.
 Assessors may use one or multiple methods, accounting for changes and differences.
-Once they determine the property value, the assessor prepares a document for the property owners.
+Once they have determined the property value, the assessor prepares a document for the property owners.

 • Noticing - The second step is sending a notice to the property owner.
-The notice contains the assessed value of the property.
-It may also contain notes about the property the assessor finds relevant or worth mentioning.
+The notice contains the property's assessed value and may also include notes about the property the assessor finds relevant or worth mentioning.

 • Review - Property owners can appeal an assessment value if they think it is unfair.
 The appeal process demands submitting a written request to the local appeal board or a similar authority.
 The board reviews the appeal and considers evidence before adjusting the assessed value.